Resources for Residents

 Fellowship training in gynecologic oncology is accredited by the American Board of Obstetrics and Gynecology (ABOG).
 All fellowship programs require a minimum of three years of training.
 Approved fellowship programs cover the following curricula: pathology; physiology & patho-physiology; carcinogenesis, invasion and metastasis; genetics; statistics and experimental design; tumor immunology; chemotherapy; pharmacology; radiation therapy; organ-specific diseases and therapeutic options; surgical procedures; and palliative care.

-Upon graduation from fellowship, fellows are eligible to sit for both the required oral and written exams leading to their certification in gynecologic oncology.
+Upon graduation from fellowship, fellows are eligible to sit for both the required oral and written exams.
+Completing these exams leads to fellows’ certification in gynecologic oncology.

-Since 2006, the Society of Gynecologic Oncology (SGO) has sponsored the fellowship match on behalf of participating ABOG approved gynecologic oncology programs.
-The match is conducted by the NRMP Specialty Matching Services and fellowship applications are accepted through the ERAS system.
+Since 2006, the Society of Gynecologic Oncology (SGO) has sponsored the fellowship match on behalf of participating ABOG-approved gynecologic oncology programs.
+The match is conducted by the NRMP Specialty Matching Services.
+Fellowship applications are accepted through the ERAS system.

 Fellowship Program Application Timeline:

 Application Submission: Fellowship applicants may begin applying to gynecologic oncology programs via the ERAS system beginning December 1.
-Applications are taken until May 31.
+Applications are accepted until May 31.

 Fellowship Interview: Conducted between June and September.